anggackt/solen-bludit/README.md

 ![Solen theme performance on PageSpeed for mobile mode showing all 100 for Performance, Accessibility, Best Practice, and SEO](solenpagespeed.webp)

-[^1]: Experiences may vary from person to person and use style.
+[^1]: Experiences may vary from person to person and use case.